michaela10c/connectome-fidelity/README.md

 regime, not the architecture.
 This depends only on whether activations remained finite and bounded, which is a robust check.

+*Two corrections.* The original reported "mean attempts 25.5 ± 14.4"; that was the mean of the cumulative seed counter 1…50, a loop index, not a resampling statistic.
+And the original `is_stable` wrapped the forward pass in `try/except Exception: return False`, which would have counted a CUDA error or shape mismatch as instability, silently.

+---

-### Experiment 4b: Perturbation-Sensitivity Sweep — n=5 per condition
+## Experiment 4b: Perturbation-Sensitivity Sweep — n=5 per condition

 The original's limitations section proposed larger perturbations as the remedy.
 Two sweeps test it, one axis at a time.